salinapl/aag-rooms/README.md

 - Closing Hour Override per-room
 - Per-room toggleable notice text display
 - Per-room QR code display (must be generated elsewhere and uploaded to interface at this time)
+- Per-Room description that displays when no upcoming events in timeline
 - Ships with integration of LibraryMarket's LibraryCalendar App
 - Can use any event calendar app that has JSON event API with some tweaking
 - Timeline of upcoming events, hides private event titles but keeps event ID for refrence